cilium/community/sig-TEMPLATE/README.md

 # SIG Template

+SIG Template is responsible for x, y, and z.

+The [charter](charter.md) defines the scope and governance.

 ## Meetings and Channel

 Join our [slack channel]() in the Cilium Slack, or join our meetings on